 Falls Can Cause Serious Injury and Death for Elderly Parents

 First, no matter what you do to protect your elder from falls, there are no guarantees.
-I removed all of my neighbor's scatter rugs, much to his disgust, and cleaned up clutter from his floors, daily.
+I removed all of my neighbor's scatter rugs, much to his disgust, and cleaned up clutter from his floors daily.
 For my mother-in-law, when she was in her home and prone to dizzy spells, we'd put in rails along her walls so she could have something to grab wherever she was.
 My mother's bathroom was outfitted with all of the "anti-fall" gear available.
-Yes, we were on top of things, but even then, they all took tumbles.
+Yes, we were on top of things, but they all still took tumbles.

-Preventing falls is important and the steps we took likely prevented quite a few falls, but not everything is under our control.
-Many elders need medications for various ailments and a side effect of many medications, including some blood pressure medications, is dizziness.
+Preventing falls is important and the steps we took likely prevented quite a few incidents, but not everything is under our control.
+Many elders need medications for various ailments, and a side effect of many medications, including some blood pressure medications, is dizziness.
 Then, there are blood sugar changes in diabetics.
 Dizziness can result from a rapid drop in blood pressure or blood sugar.
 Inner ear problems are also a major cause of dizziness.

 I like to see elders do what they can to stay active.
 People of any age, but particularly those over 60, should work on their balance, as balance becomes less reliable as we age.
 Physical therapists can prescribe exercises for this.
 Watch for inner ear infections which can cause dizziness, as can a urinary tract infection or any low-grade infection.
 Make homes as safe as possible.
 Encourage the use of walkers when needed.
 Keep an eye out for obvious obstacles around an elder's home.

 Do what you can to prevent a fall, short of curtailing their will to live.
 And, if possible, recruit a nice, strong friend who will agree to be on call for "pick up duty."
 Short of an official position offered by every city in the nation, that may be the best we can do.
-Because, unfortunately, falls will happen.